shadowridgedev/vget/docs/YouTube.md

 2) then vget pass url to [wget](https://github.com/axet/wget) library which does actual download.

+How wget download a file - does not matter, it handles the job correctly and did not fail.
+But since vget works with generated html it may fail which happens often because YouTube changes generated html.

 YouTube have simple server structure.
 Main http server, which handles http requests and generate your html page.
 And CDN servers, which handles video files requests from youtube html5 player.

 After you request html video page html server generate a page with randomly selected CDN servers and return it to the user.
 Depend on CDN server it may have different software installed, and handle video urls different.